marnusw/react-css-transition-replace/UPGRADE_GUIDE.md

 # Upgrade Guide

+## 1.3.0 -> 2.0.0

+Components no longer unnecessarily unmount/mount during transition.
+They work just like regular React components now.

+You can pass `transitionName={{ height: 'my-height-className' }}` now, if you need to use a custom className (useful for `css-modules`).

+The leaving component will receive `isLeaving={true}` prop during it's leaving transition.
+You can use it in your child components to prevent their rerendering during that period, for example.

 ## 1.0.x -> 1.1.0

 The entering component use to be positioned on top of the leaving component with